Port Kaituma: History

 Port Kaituma's significance grew further following the proclamation from the then-President of Guyana, Forbes Burnham, that Guyana should become more self-sufficient by populating the interior of the country.
 Matthews Ridge was highlighted as a potential new capital city, and within Port Kaituma a large secondary school was constructed to educate students sent from all over Guyana.
-During its heyday, the school boasted over 800 students, of which most were housed in two large dormitory buildings.
+During its heyday, the school boasted more than 800 students, of which most were housed in two large dormitory buildings.

 In the 1970s, Jim Jones' commune of Jonestown was built 7 mi away from Port Kaituma.
 The first killings of the November 1978 Jonestown deaths occurred in Port Kaituma when Leo Ryan, a US Congressman from California, and others were gunned down while boarding a small Twin Otter aircraft on the local airstrip.
 In the aftermath and clean-up operation that ensued, the Guyanese Government prohibited any dead bodies from being buried on the site of the commune.
 This however didn't stop locals from scavenging the items left behind at the property.

 Over the next 25 years, a large foreign-owned logging company came and went, the manganese factory at Matthews Ridge ceased working and the railway linking Matthews Ridge and Port Kaituma was closed and in some parts cut up.
 The school's importance diminished and fell into a state of disrepair.

 Today, Kaituma serves as the gateway to the nearby jungle where the now predominant industry of small-scale gold mining takes place.
 The transient nature of many of these pork-knockers (gold miners) has led to problems of gun crime, robbery, murder and bribery in the unpoliced hinterlands.
 This however does not perturb a continual flow of workers through the town, including a recent influx of Brazilians.